allan-bonadio/squishy_electron_4/bugs.md

 - need a button to reset ALL params and settings

 - need a hamburger menu for things like the above.

+- StartOver displays a kinked wave - cick a second time and it's ok

 ## GL & WaveView